AIDEFEND Mapping

 How the mapping works

-AITBM serves as the universal quantification layer for AIDEFEND.
-Each defensive technique is mapped to the AITBM sub-metrics it affects, with before/after scoring impacts and ERS deltas.
+AITBM serves as a complementary quantification layer for AIDEFEND.
+Each defensive technique is mapped to the AITBM sub-metrics for which it may supply evidence.
+The before/after impacts and ERS deltas shown here are scenario results, not fixed values inherent to a control.

 Quantitative scoring